Jean Galea

 Closing thought

 AI in 2026 isn’t one product or one platform.
 It’s a stack, and choosing the right layer for the job matters more than choosing the right model.
-The conversational chat apps (Claude, ChatGPT, Gemini) sit at one corner.
-The niche SaaS products (Suno, ElevenLabs, Runway, Midjourney) cover specialized capabilities for daily use.
+The general-purpose AI assistants (Claude, ChatGPT, Gemini) increasingly sit at the top and orchestrate everything beneath them.
+The niche SaaS products (Suno, ElevenLabs, Runway, Midjourney) cover specialised capabilities for daily use.
 The marketplaces (Replicate, fal.ai, Hugging Face, Together AI) give you access to thousands of open-source models on demand.
-The local layer waits for the day Apple Silicon support catches up to Linux.
+The local layer is where you go when privacy or volume dominates, with the caveat that Mac support still lags Linux for several model families.

 If you’ve been quietly assuming the answer is more SaaS subscriptions, take a look at the marketplace layer first.
 It’s the most underrated piece of the stack in 2026, and probably the cheapest entry point to having open-source AI on tap for whatever you want to try next.